Up to 60% off sofas & mattresses — limited‑time deals.

 • Height: 10"

-• Cover: Stretch knit, removable/washable with 360° zipper
+• Cover: Stretch knit, removable and washable with a 360° zipper

-• Comfort layers: MicroTec gel memory foam; vented engineered latex foam with tri-zone lumbar design
+• Comfort layers: MicroTec gel memory foam; vented engineered latex foam with tri-zone lumbar support

 • Certifications: CertiPUR-US foams